SummaryRead the full fact sheet

 Everyone feels sad sometimes, just like everyone can feel joyful, angry, proud and plenty of other emotions.
-In other words, everyone has feelings, and those feeling are always changing.
+In other words, everyone has feelings, and those feelings are always changing.

 Sometimes we feel happy (such as when we’re having fun) and sometimes we feel sad (such as when we lose a loved one).
-Whatever the feeling, it is real and part of living.
+Whatever the feelings, it is real and part of living.

 In other words, being sad doesn’t mean you are not coping with a situation.
 Rather, it helps you come to terms with that situation and move on.
 It is an important emotion that can help you adapt, accept, focus, persevere and grow.